Visual Micro is a 100% compatible Arduino programming tool for Visual Studio and Atmel Studio.

 The Arduino IDE plugin is aimed at novice and expert users and suitable for both small and large Arduino projects.

 The plugin automatically configures Visual Studio based upon the version of the Arduino IDE.
-This means complete compatibility between Arduino 1.5 (beta), 1.0.x and earlier.
+This means complete and seamless compatibility between Arduino 1.6, 1.5 and 1.0 versions.

 Visual Studio (or Atmel Studio) and the plugin are very easy to install and do not require any technical expertise.